CodeEternity01/CodeEternity01/README.md

 ### 📈 Projects

 #### Meal_App
 The Dynamic Meal App, built with Flutter, empowers users to manage their meals dynamically.
 It features intuitive meal planning, ingredient tracking, and customizable recipes.
 Users can easily add and delete meals, with a user-friendly interface for specifying dietary preferences.
-This app seamlessly combines simplicity and functionality for a personalized meal tracking experience.

 #### Expense Tracker
 Implemented dynamic expense entry with input validation, date selection, and category tagging.
 This expense tracker app allows users to monitor their spending habits effectively.
 It features detailed expense history, filters, and search functionalities for efficient navigation and review of expenses.